Things to see and do in Norway

 Norway has thousands of kilometres of marked trails of varying difficulty for enthusiastic skiers and snowboarders, all of which take in stunningly pretty terrain.
 The 1994 Winter Olympics complex at Lillehammer (www.lillehammer.com) is just a couple of hours north of Oslo by road.

-Enjoy a beer or two at the world's most northerly brewery in Tromsø – Europe's most northerly city.
-Once you've had your fill of the local brew, head over to visit the picturesque university and cathedral, and revel in the scenic surroundings. (www.destinasjontromso.no).
+Enjoy a beer or two at the world's most northerly brewery in Tromsø – which claims to be Europe’s most northerly city.
+Once you’ve had your fill of the local brew, head over to visit the picturesque university and cathedral, and revel in the scenic surroundings. (https://www.visittromso.no/en).